CormacKinsella/Metagenomic-virus-host-prediction/README.md

 rm SILVA_138.1_?SURef_NR99_tax_silva.fasta.gz
 ```
 - GenBank nt v5 database.
 To download, use the script "update_blastdb.pl" provided with BLAST+ (N.B. database is >100 GB)
-- Ensure taxonomy is properly integrated into the database (see below)
+- Ensure taxonomy is properly integrated into the database (taxdb download and unpack, see below)
 - Due to long download time, this should be run on a compute node (most login nodes will terminate the process before it can finish)
 ```
 cd /desired_database_location